Toyota Tundra Horn Not Working? Let’s Work it Out!

 Check the Spiral Cable

 If your relay makes no noise when the horn is pressed then this can be the problem.
 Unfortunately this is a big job to get to and it involves removing the airbag.
 If this is something tat you’re not comfortable doing then it’s best to have a specialist do it for you.
+The 4k movie torrents site is designed to download Ultra HD movies.
 If you have experience in doing this and you feel confident then this video will give you a good guide on how to access it and replace the part.

 Problems with the Wiring